simonsobs/ocs/docs/developer/agents.rst

 Overriding the Method Signature
 ```````````````````````````````
 ``session`` and ``params`` are both required parameters when writing an OCS
-Task or Process, but both are hidden from users writing OCSClients.
+Task or Process, but both should be hidden from users writing OCSClients.
 When
 documenting a Task or Process, the method signature should be overridden to
 remove both ``session`` and ``params``, and to include any parameters your Task
 or Process might take.
 This is done in the first line of the docstring, by